cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Fast dispatch

 In Mindustry 8, [character values can be read from a string](MINDUSTRY-8.markdown#reading-characters-from-strings) at a given index in a single operation directly into the `@counter` variable.
 This allows encoding target instruction addresses into strings, similarly to encoding the actual values in [value translations](#value-translation).
 Furthermore, since assigning `@null` to `@counter` is ignored by the processor, values outside the range covered by the string jump table cause the next instruction to be executed.
 This can be leveraged by placing the `else` branch just after the `read` instruction, ensuring that the control is transferred to the proper branch by just this one instruction.

+Additionally, the branch handling the highest number of input values is moved to the end of the case expression.
+As all branches except the last one need to execute additional jump to the end of the case expression; this ensures that the most frequented branch will use this benefit.

 The following prerequisites need to be met for this optimization to be applied: